ngokevin/glTF-Blender-Exporter/scripts/README.md

 ## Option 1: Copy into scripts/addons

 After extracting the ZIP, copy `scripts/addons/io_scene_gltf2` to the `scripts/addons` folder of your Blender installation.
+On OS X, this directory is usually found at `/Applications/Blender/blender.app/Contents/Resources/{VERSION}/scripts/addons/`.

 ![Blender Explore](Blender_explorer.png)